itohara22/nest_js_probe/README.md

 * Represents a single spending event within an organization
 * Stores the total amount, description, category, and creation time
 * Belongs to exactly one organization
-* Does not define who is responsible for payment
+* Define who is responsible for payment

 ---